 “In playing, and perhaps only in playing, is the child or adult free to be creative.
 This consideration arises in my mind as a development of the concept of transitional phenomena and it takes into account the difficult part of the theory of the transitional object, which is that a paradox is involved which needs to be accepted, tolerated, and not resolved.”
 “It is only in being creative that the individual discovers the self [and uses the whole personality].
 (Bound up with this is the fact that only in playing is communication possible; except direct communication, which belongs to psychopathology or to an extreme of immaturity.)”
 Wonderfully suggestive.

 My old question of why self-confidence or charisma is attractive to everyone.
 What is it, in fact?
-What is this quality?
+What is this quality of self-confidence/charisma?
 If I can answer that then the question of why it’s attractive will answer itself.
-I suspect the answer is: “flowingness.”
+Maybe the answer is: “flowingness.”
 No obstructions, no obstructive self-consciousness.
 No anxious division between self and other.
 Play.
 Charisma is playful.
 Free.
 Attractive because playing is the human ideal, it is happiness.
 Creating.
-(Self-confirming.)
+(Self-confirming, to quote R. D. Laing.)
 Charisma is creative, self-expressing, self-certain, playful, artistic.
 Winnicott: connection between transitional phenomena and playing.
 So, connection between transitional phenomena and charisma or (creative) self-confidence.
 Creating a middle space between self and other, as with transitional objects.
 Of the same type as sharing interests—a middle space, exciting, something to connect over, to “come together over”—charisma produces the impression of having something in common, or rather has an interpersonal effect qualitatively similar to the exciting, ‘playful,’ ‘self/other-division’-dissolving impression of having something in common.
 This is the source of its power.

-I’ve noted before that being “recognized” by a charismatic person is very self-confirmatory.
+I’ve noted before that being “recognized” or “noticed” by a charismatic person can be very self-confirmatory.
 But this is true also of playing intently, or of conversing about shared interests, or of creating an artwork you’re proud of.
 These phenomena are all similar.
 If the interpersonal effect of a charismatic person is uniquely powerful, it’s because such a person is, after all, an other, a concrete other, whose recognition therefore directly confirms you—while in the case of the artwork you’re merely being implicitly recognized, i.e. the other recognizing you is abstract, not concrete.
-It therefore may, possibly, be less (directly) satisfying than having a conversation with some charismatic person like Bill Clinton in which (conversation) he laughs with you, likes you, shakes your hand, etc.
+It therefore may, possibly, be less (directly) satisfying than having a conversation with some charismatic person in which he laughs with you, likes you, etc.

-In cerebral art there is no overflowing.
+In highly cerebral art, on the other hand, such as atonal music, there is no overflowing.
 There is careful measurement, analytical separation, a poverty of creativeness in the true sense, the sense of “spontaneity.”
-Evidently the capacity to intuit “overflowingness” is within everyone, an unconscious capacity, judging by the universality of people’s reactions to particular artworks, particular charismatic (“demonic”) people, particular activities.
+Evidently the capacity to intuit “overflowingness” is within everyone, an unconscious capacity, judging by the universality of people’s reactions to particular artworks, particular charismatic (“demonic,” to quote Goethe) people, particular activities.
 An elemental capacity of enormous human importance—as important as the capacity actually to overflow, in play and so on.
 Closely related to spontaneity.

 Destructive kinds of tension versus productive kinds of tension.
 Blocking versus stimulating.